 Ghost Butler: There are two cases of this: one where iron bars or some similar obstruction blocks regular doors until a Mini-Boss is defeated or a puzzle is solved, and one where the big door to the boss just slams shut and becomes locked for no apparent reason.

-Ghost Ship: In both The Wind Waker and Phantom Hourglass.
+Ghost Ship: Present in both The Wind Waker and Phantom Hourglass:

 Giant Spider: Many enemies and bosses, most notably the various versions of Gohma and the Skulltulas.
 Twilight Princess features the largest and most realistic spider in the series so far, Armogohma.